First direct search for light dark matter interactions in a transition-edge sensor: Data and analysis

-Prior to the fitting analysis and cuts, we use the pulse-finding algorithm of \refcite{RubieraGimeno:2024} to reject pulses with shapes very different from a photon-like pulse, such as many of those arising from electronic noise.
-We perform this selection using signal deconvolution in combination with a low-pass filter with a cutoff frequency at \qty{0.5}{\mega\hertz} and Gaussian kernel for the deconvolved signals.
-For each pulse, we fit the pulse parameters in the frequency domain, identifying the starting time, rise time, decay time, and pulse integral.
 We then impose cuts on the rise time, decay time, and reduced $\chi^2$ between the data and the pulse-shape template.
 We perform our entire analysis twice with two different sets of cuts, described in \cref{tab:cuts}.
 These cuts are based on the distribution of fit parameters of the calibration data recorded just before the DM science run, along with simulated data sets of photon-like pulses over an energy range of \qtyrange{0.1}{3.0}{\electronvolt}, also simulated using the {\tt{TESPASS}} framework.
 The cuts reject pulses with fitting parameters outside of the expected region for photon-like pulses.
 For this study, the specific cuts were chosen based on the simulated signal distributions to approximate ${\gtrsim}50\%$ acceptance at ${\sim}\qty{1}{\eV}$ for the less restrictive cuts and ${\sim}10\%$ acceptance for the more restrictive cuts.
 The less restrictive ``Loose'' cuts allow for a higher acceptance at the cost of a higher background rate, while the set of ``Tight'' cuts gives reduced acceptance but substantially attenuates the background rate.

 As an example, the left panel of \cref{fig:counts-and-cuts} shows the distributions of the $\tau_\decay$ parameter for the two calibration photon wavelengths (green and magenta) and for the DM search measurement (shaded gray).
 The horizontal bars labeled ``Tight cut'' and ``Loose cut'' show the cut imposed on $\tau_{\decay}$ in each of these analyses.
 Any pulse with $\tau_{\decay}$ outside the indicated range is discarded, meaning that the vast majority of pulses identified in the DM search are rejected on this basis alone.
-The surviving pulses likely cannot be accounted for by electronic noise, even though these dominate our trigger rate during measurement.
-For confirmation, we have simulated over \qty{500}{\hour} of electronic noise data, from which only one pulse survives the loose cuts and no pulses survive the tight cuts.
+The surviving pulses likely cannot be accounted for by noise, even though these dominate our trigger rate during measurement.
+For confirmation, we have simulated over \qty{500}{\hour} of noise data, from which only one pulse survives the loose cuts and no pulses survive the tight cuts.

 Next, we consider the acceptance, or efficiency, of our pipeline for actual energy-deposition events.
 The total acceptance combines three components: those of the hardware trigger\footnote{Due to the finite energy resolution of our device, the pulse height fluctuates.
 Therefore, for lower energy pulses with a pulse height closer to the trigger level, the acceptance is energy dependent.} $\alpha^\mathrm{trig}$; the pulse-finding analysis $\alpha^\mathrm{pulse}$; and the cut $\alpha^\mathrm{cuts}$, which takes different values for the loose and tight cuts.
 The signals simulated with {\tt{TESPASS}} include the corresponding noise baseline, and the trigger mechanism.
 This allows us to gauge the acceptance of the hardware trigger, which we find to be ${>}\qty{99}{\percent}$ for pulses between \qty{0.6}{\electronvolt} and \qty{3}{\electronvolt}, and degrading for lower energies.
 The simulated pulses are subsequently analyzed using the pulse-finder again, where the number of pulses surviving the pulse-finder indicates the analysis efficiency.
 We multiply these efficiencies with the hardware trigger acceptance for each \qty{0.1}{\electronvolt} energy bin.
 This combined efficiency is then multiplied with the cut acceptance in a next step to determine the total acceptance $\mathcal A_i$ in the $i$th energy bin: